producerphp/producer.producer/README.md

 ### Package Configuration

-Inside your package repository, you may define a `.producer/config` file that sets any of the following options for that specific package.
+Inside your package repository, you may define a `.producer/config` file that sets any of the configuration values for that specific package.

 ```ini
 ; custom hostnames for self-hosted origins